David Hunter: The Valley and "Scorched Earth"

 On August 1, Grant placed Maj.
-Gen Phil Sheridan in command of the effort to destroy Jubal Early's army.
+Gen Philip Sheridan in command of the effort to destroy Jubal Early's army.
 The Shenandoah, Maryland, and Washington, D.C., area all fell under Hunter's military department, but Grant had no intention of allowing Hunter any direct command over the campaign against Early.
 He therefore informed him that he could retain department command on paper while Sheridan did the active field campaigning.
 Hunter however declined this offer, stating that he had been so beset by contradictory War Department orders that he had no idea where Jubal Early's army even was, and he would rather just turn everything over to Sheridan.
 Grant immediately accepted and relieved Hunter of his post.
 He would serve in no more combat commands.
 He was promoted to brevet major general in the regular army on March 13, 1865, an honor that was relatively common for senior officers late in the war.